MaNGA ds9 Tutorial

 ds9 manga-7443-12703-LOGCUBE.fits.gz['IVAR'] &

 When opening a datacube in ds9, you will be able to play a movie (should be a pop-up window), stepping in wavelength slices through the cube.
-This can be very useful to give you a first impression of a datacube, and see where e.g. emission lines pop up.
+This can be very useful to give you a first impression of a datacube, and see where for example emission lines appear.
 You can adjust the speed of the movie, or pause it when you want to look in more detail at a particular slice.
+Also you can change the zoom and scale by selecting the appropriate buttons.
+To change the range of the scale (e.g. minimum and maximum values), right click with your mouse and move the cursor back and forth.

 Viewing a spectrum